Oxycodone sustained-release tabletsPronunciation

 - Oxycodone sustained-release tablets may cause constipation.
 Talk with your doctor or pharmacist about using a stool softener or laxative to prevent constipation.
 It is also important to maintain a diet adequate in fiber, drink plenty of water, and exercise to prevent constipation.
 If you become constipated while taking oxycodone sustained-release tablets, talk with your doctor or pharmacist.

-- Do NOT take more than the recommended dose, take for longer than prescribed, or take more often than prescribed without checking with your doctor.
+- Do NOT take more than the prescribed dose or use for longer than prescribed without checking with your doctor.

 - Tell your doctor or dentist that you take oxycodone sustained-release tablets before you receive any medical or dental care, emergency care, or surgery.

-- PREGNANCY AND BREAST-FEEDING: If you think you may be pregnant, contact your doctor.
+- PREGNANCY AND BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using oxycodone sustained-release tablets while you are pregnant.
-Long-term use of oxycodone sustained-release tablets during pregnancy may cause dependence in the fetus or newborn.
-Discuss any questions or concerns with your doctor.
 Oxycodone sustained-release tablets is found in breast milk.
 Do not breast-feed while taking oxycodone sustained-release tablets.

 When used for long periods of time or at high doses, oxycodone sustained-release tablets may not work as well and may require higher doses to obtain the same effect as when originally taken.
 This is known as TOLERANCE.
 Talk with your doctor if oxycodone sustained-release tablets stops working well.
 Do not take more than prescribed.